24 Ways You Make Yourself Sick Without Realizing It, Say Doctors

 People are more sun-safe than ever, avoiding getting too many rays and lathering up in SPF to protect their skin from damage.
 However, this also means that we are getting less vitamin D. "Vitamin D levels are the lowest I have seen in my career," maintains Dr. Blanche.
 "Vitamin D used to be boosted during sun exposure but due to pollution, the UVB rays are filtered out and we can no longer rely on the sun."

 The Rx: Take your vitamins!
 There is even some research linking Vitamin D to easing symptoms of COVID-19.
-And to live your happiest and healthiest life, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.